 But lawfully prescribed drugs can impair the ability to drive, too, which can lead to a Driving Under the Influence of Drugs (DUID) charge.
 In Pennsylvania, drugged driving is treated much like drunk driving.
 If you’re suspected of driving under the influence of a prescription drug, you will be charged as if you had the highest blood alcohol content (BAC) level, even if no alcohol was involved in the incident.

 Some over-the-counter medications can lead to DUID charges as well.
 Drivers have been convicted of driving while impaired by antihistamines, decongestants, and sleeping pills.
 Learn more about Driving Under the Influence of Drugs (DUID).

 Police officers are trained to identify the signs of drugged driving.
 They’ll then use blood tests to detect suspected drugs or their byproducts.

 In Pennsylvania, you can be charged with DUID if an officer believes your driving is impaired and your blood contains at least 5 nanograms per milliliter of marijuana.

 The challenge is that metabolites from marijuana linger in the body’s cells for up to 30 days in casual users.
-The compounds remain in the body up to two months in heavy users, a group that could potentially include Pennsylvania residents who will use medical marijuana when it becomes available in 2018.
+The compounds remain in the body for up to two months in heavy users, a group that could potentially include Pennsylvania residents who will use medical marijuana when it becomes available in 2018.
 In short, officers can charge you with DUID even if you haven’t used the drug in weeks or months.